-Multi-board PCB design
+Multi-board PCB design for applications with different voltages

 The benefits of developing all boards of a system concurrently on a single CAD canvas